SDret/Pedestrian-Attribute-Recognition-as-Label-balanced-Multi-label-Learning/README.md

 • RAPv1@http://www.rapdataset.com
 • UPAR@https://github.com/speckean/upar\_challenge/tree/main

-For PETAzs and RAPzs datasets specifically, this baseline work conveniently provides their re-organizing files under the `data' directory.
+For PETAzs and RAPzs datasets specifically, this baseline work conveniently provides their re-organizing files under the 'data' directory.

 # Training and Testing
-Please train an arbitary baseline model at first (we apply the baseline config at https://github.com/valencebond/Rethinking_of_PAR), importantly, without any weighted BCE loss, and save the converged model into the $model\_path$ variable defined under the $get\_reload\_weight$ function in the `function.py' file.
+Please train an arbitary baseline model at first (we apply the baseline config at https://github.com/valencebond/Rethinking_of_PAR), importantly, without any weighted BCE loss, and save the converged model into the $model\_path$ variable defined under the $get\_reload\_weight$ function in the 'function.py' file.
 Next, simply run the following command,

 ```
 CUDA_VISIBLE_DEVICES=0 python train.py --cfg ./configs/pedes_baseline/$DATASET_CONFIG$
 ```

-where DATASET_CONFIG can be any config file within the `pedes_baseline' folder.
+where DATASET_CONFIG can be any config file within the 'pedes_baseline' folder.
 Sequentially, all the training process of FRDL and GOAT would be automatically operated, along with corresponding benchmark results to be displayed.
-Config files named with `stage1' is applied for the feature extractor training in the Stage#1 of FRDL.
+Config files named with 'stage1' is applied for the feature extractor training in the Stage#1 of FRDL.